saviogl/saviogl.github.io/_posts/2016-03-08-unix-overview-for-macosx-users-part-V.markdown

 ## Unix
 On Unix, when executing a command, the **standard input** is connected to the terminal keyboard and the **standard output** and **error** are connected to the terminal screen (default behavior).
 However, Unix shell gives you the ability to change this preset behavior by a process called **Input/Output Redirection**.
-This is accomplished by making use of a few special characters, each defining an specific behavior.
+This is accomplished by making use of a few special characters, each defining a specific behavior.

 ### Output Redirection